Thallumaala

 Thallumaala is a 2022 Indian Malayalam-language action comedy film directed by Khalid Rahman, produced by Ashiq Usman and written by Muhsin Parari and Ashraf Hamza.
-The film stars Tovino Thomas, Kalyani Priyadarshan, Shine Tom Chacko and Chemban Vinod Jose.
+The film stars Tovino Thomas, Kalyani Priyadarshan, Shine Tom Chacko and Lukman Avaran.

 Principal photography commenced in October 2021.
-The music was composed by Vishnu Vijay, while the editing and cinematography were done by Nishadh Yusuf and Jimshi Khalid respectively.
+The music was composed by Vishnu Vijay, with the editing and cinematography by Nishadh Yusuf and Jimshi Khalid respectively.

 Thallumaala was theatrically released on 12 August 2022.
-It grossed ₹50 crore worldwide, emerging as the highest grosser in Tovino Thomas' career until it was surpassed by 2018.
+It grossed ₹50 crore worldwide, emerging as the highest grosser in Tovino Thomas' career until it was surpassed by his survival thriller 2018.